Influence of William Shakespeare: Vocabulary

 Shakespeare introduced or invented countless words in his plays, with estimates of the number in the several thousands.
 Warren King clarifies by saying that, "In all of his work – the plays, the sonnets and the narrative poems – Shakespeare uses 17,677 words: Of those, 1,700 were first used by Shakespeare."
 He is also well known for borrowing from the classical literature and foreign languages.
 He created these words by "changing nouns into verbs, changing verbs into adjectives, connecting words never before used together, adding prefixes and suffixes, and devising words wholly original."
 Many of Shakespeare's original phrases are still used in conversation and language today.
 These include, but are not limited to; "seen better days, strange bedfellows, a sorry sight," and "full circle".
 Shakespeare added a considerable number of words to the English language when compared to additions to English vocabulary made in other times.

 Shakespeare helped to further develop style and structure to an otherwise loose, spontaneous language.
 Written Elizabethan English stylistically closely followed the spoken language.
 The naturalness gave force and freedom since there was no formalized prescriptive grammar binding the expression.
 While lack of prescribed grammatical rules introduced vagueness in literature, it also expressed feelings with profound vividness and emotion which created, "freedom of expression" and "vividness of presentment".
 It was a language which expressed feelings explicitly.
 Shakespeare's gift involved using the exuberance of the language and decasyllabic structure in prose and poetry of his plays to reach the masses and the result was "a constant two way exchange between learned and the popular, together producing the unique combination of racy tang and the majestic stateliness that informs the language of Shakespeare".

-While it is true that Shakespeare created many new words (the Oxford English Dictionary records over 2,000), an article in National Geographic points out the findings of historian Jonathan Hope who wrote in "Shakespeare's 'Native English'" that "the Victorian scholars who read texts for the first edition of the OED paid special attention to Shakespeare: his texts were read more thoroughly and cited more often, so he is often credited with the first use of words, or senses of words, which can, in fact, be found in other writers."
+While it is probable that Shakespeare created many new words, an article in National Geographic points out the findings of historian Jonathan Hope who wrote in "Shakespeare's 'Native English'" that "the Victorian scholars who read texts for the first edition of the OED paid special attention to Shakespeare: his texts were read more thoroughly and cited more often, so he is often credited with the first use of words, or senses of words, which can, in fact, be found in other writers."